GiviMAD/rustpotter-wasm/README.md

 ## Description

-Package for using the [Rustpotter](https://github.com/GiviMAD/rustpotter) (an open source wake word spotter forged in rust) library as a WebAssembly module in Javascript.
+Package for using [Rustpotter](https://github.com/GiviMAD/rustpotter) (an open source wakeword spotter forged in rust) as a WebAssembly module in Javascript.

 ## Web version